1899:

 35th birthday with a special scavenger hunt.

-Donald Duck receives a Star on the
+Donald Duck receives the 2,257th star on the

-Store/El Capitan Theatre at 6840 Hollywood Boulevard.
+Disney Store/El Capitan Theatre at 6840 Hollywood Boulevard.

 2005: